 Is gum disease curable?

 No. Gum disease is not curable unless you have gingivitis.
 However, you can manage chronic gum disease symptoms at the dentist.
 Regular deep cleanings help keep harmful bacteria in check.
+Oral surgery can help rebuild lost bone and gum tissue

-Oral surgery can help rebuild lost bone and gum tissue.
 We recommend that patients with advanced gum disease receive oral surgery to save their natural teeth and gums.
 Our office can refer patients to local periodontists for advanced care.

-Renew Your Oral Health Today
+Renew Your Gum Health

 Have you noticed changes in the health or appearance of your gums?
 Receive periodontal disease treatment in our Lansdale, PA, dental office today.
 Request a dental appointment with our dental team on our website or call 267-651-7247.